 Don't quote me -- I place the age of these hosts at mid- to late 30s, and obviously having grown of age during the VHS era they know their stuff, certainly from the '80s on.
 Kane's expertise seems to go backwards in a very art-centric vein while McKendry, the professed academic of the group who mentions her "thesis" more than she should, perversely seems to favor nunsploitation and the Satanic Panic films of the '80s.
 Galluzzo tends to always keep what could easily turn a dinner party gone wrong on track.

 (When they're drinking straight shots during the podcast (admitted to us more than once), he also seems to be the one who can best hold his liquor.)

 Continually dropping names of famous people they'd met at conventions, terminally underemployed, and always bragging about which DVDs they'd gotten ahead of release date to review for free, their conversations were woolly and rapid-fire, dropping references we'd be thankful they'd occasionally circle back around to explain when they remembered to.
 Like the best horror films, we weren't sure what we were getting and the banter could easily get lost before it righted itself again.

 I loved it.
 I like horror because it doesn't politely follows the rules.
 The worst horror is too polite, takes relatively few chances with narrative; feels too conservative.
 Horror is supposed to take chances.
-We love it when a films go, as I've heard them say many times, off the reservation and a little batshit.
+We love it when a film goes, as I've heard them say many times, off the reservation and a little batshit.